4 The Hole Argument and Some Extensions 38

 The concept of fibered spaces for a set, discussed in Section 4.1, can now be applied to differentiable manifolds (see Section 4.2).
 After a fibered manifold is defined, the important cases of principal bundles, vector bundles, natural bundles and gauge-natural bundles and their physical applications are discussed, stressing the importance for general relativity of quotient bundles and local considerations.

-A fibered manifold consists of a total manifold
+consists of a total manifold

 , a base manifold